KiClaudia/greeniguana/README.md

 # 3/2/2022
 script and new folder looking at effect of glucose over entire experiment. script for trtri. need to do this analysis for every variable.
 No rmd for this, just a table in excel

+# 3/4/2022
+will use one way anova to analyze glucose effects from day 0 and day 107.
+Need to also make new data table that is NOT long data and with treatment groups as G0 G107 W0 W107